anonfoxer/FlumeBot/README.md

 Currently known issues:
 - Some action commands may throw an empty message.
-- pixabay-api is severely outdated with 2 possible vulnerabilities but is currently in use due to its compliance with v12
+- pixabay-api is severely outdated with 2 possible vulnerabilities but is currently in use due to its compliance with v12.
+Any suggestions to improve this with an easy to use API would be greatly appreciated.
+-

 # Node Setup
 - npm init